Adlan Khasanov

 Adlan Khasanov (Адлан Хасанов 25 May 1970 – 9 May 2004) was a Russian Chechen journalist and photographer, killed in action in Grozny.

+Career and death

 Khasanov studied journalism at the Chechen State University, and later worked in newspapers as a reporter and photographer.
 He also worked for Reuters and Radio Liberty.

 He was killed during a 9 May Victory Day parade at the "Dynamo" stadium in Grozny, in a bomb blast carried out by Chechen separatists in an attempt to eliminate Kremlin-backed Chechen President Akhmad Kadyrov.
 The stadium had undergone remodeling and reconstruction, and, according to reports, a bomb placed inside a concrete part of the structure escaped security detection sweeps.